ramanrishit448-RR/ThreeJS/Readme.md

 Neo-Geometry | 3D Cyberpunk Experience

-A futuristic, interactive 3D landing page built with Three.js and Tailwind CSS.
-This project features a procedurally generated "Data Core" artifact, reactive lighting, and glitch UI effects, all contained within a single HTML file for easy deployment.
+A futuristic, interactive 3D landing page built entirely with Three.js and Tailwind CSS — featuring a procedurally generated “Data Core,” reactive lighting, and glitch-style UI animations.
+Everything runs inside a single HTML file, with zero build tools required.

 🚀 Features
+⚙️ Procedural 3D Assets

-Procedural 3D Assets: No external .gltf or .obj files required.
-The central core, debris rings, and particle systems are generated mathematically at runtime.
+No external .gltf / .obj models.

+Core artifact, debris rings, and particles are generated mathematically at runtime.

+🖱 Interactive Controls

-Interactive Camera & Controls: \* The core rotates based on mouse position.
+Central “Data Core” rotates based on mouse movement.

-"Initialize Sequence" button triggers a smooth camera zoom and color shift animation.
+“Initialize Sequence” button triggers a smooth camera-zoom and color-shift animation.

+💡 Reactive Lighting

-Reactive Lighting: Dynamic point lights orbit the center to create depth and shadow.
+Orbiting point lights create dynamic shadows and depth.

-Cyberpunk UI: Custom CSS animations for glitch text effects and glassmorphism panels.
+💻 Cyberpunk UI Effects

+Custom glitch-text animations.

+Glassmorphism panels built with Tailwind CSS.

+📦 Zero Build Step

-Zero Build Step: Runs directly in the browser using CDNs.
+Runs directly in-browser using public CDNs.

+No npm, webpack, or bundlers.

-🛠️ Technologies Used
+🛠️ Tech Stack

-Three.js (r128): For WebGL rendering and 3D scene management.
+Three.js (r128) — WebGL rendering & 3D scene management

-Tailwind CSS: For rapid, utility-first UI styling.
+Tailwind CSS — Utility-first UI design

-HTML5 & CSS3: Core structure and glitch animations.
+HTML5 + CSS3 — Structure, animations, and layout

-📦 Installation & Usage
+📥 Installation & Usage

-Since this project uses CDNs for libraries, there is no complex build process (npm/webpack/vite) required.

-Clone the repository:
+This project has no build pipeline.
+Just clone and open.

 git clone https://github.com/ramanrishit448-RR/ThreeJS.git

-Open the file:
+Run the project

-Simply double-click index.html to open it in your default web browser.
+Open index.html directly in your browser OR

-Note: For the best development experience, it is recommended to use a local server (like Live Server in VS Code) to avoid any potential cross-origin restrictions, though this specific file should work locally as-is.
+Use a local server (recommended for a smoother experience):

+VS Code Live Server

+python3 http.server

+any lightweight dev server

+Note: This file is CORS-safe, so it should work even without a server.

 🎮 Controls
+Action Result

-Mouse Move: Rotate the central artifact.
+Mouse Move Rotates the core artifact

-Click "Initialize Sequence": Trigger the "Exploration Mode" (Camera zoom-in & color shift).

-Resize Window: The 3D canvas automatically adjusts to the new viewport size.
+Initialize Sequence Camera zoom + color transformation Window Resize Canvas auto-resizes to fit viewport

-🔮 Customization
+🔧 Customization

-You can tweak the 3D parameters in the <script> tag at the bottom of index.html:
+All interactive parameters are inside the <script> section of index.html.

-particleCount: Change the number of background stars (Default: 2000).
+particleCount — Number of background stars

-isExploding logic: Change the colors triggered during the interaction sequence.

-Geometry: Modify TorusGeometry or IcosahedronGeometry parameters to change the shape of the core.
+Default: 2000

+isExploding Sequence — Modify color transitions on interaction

+Geometry Tweaks — Adjust TorusGeometry, IcosahedronGeometry, or any procedural shape

+Lighting — Change speed, intensity, or orbit radius of point lights

+UI FX — Tweak glitch animation duration and CSS filters

+This makes the project easy to fork and restyle.

+📂 Project Structure
+/ThreeJS
+└── index.html # Single-file project (HTML + CSS + JS)

+Everything — scene setup, shaders, controls, UI — is packed inside one file.

-📄 License
+📝 License

-This project is open source and available under the MIT License.
+This project is open-source under the MIT License.
+You’re free to modify, distribute, or use it in your own work.